velasoka-repo/EVA4/Session-6/README.md

 # Session-6 Assignment Task
-1. take your 5th code
+1. Take Assignment 5 code
-2. run your model for 40 epochs for each:
+2. Run your model for 40 epochs for each:
- 1. without L1/L2
+  1. without L1/L2 (Default Assignment 5 code)
   2. with L1
   3. with L2
   4. with L1 and L2
-3. draw 2 graphs to show the validation accuracy change and loss change.
+3. Draw 2 graphs to show the validation accuracy change and loss change.
 This graph must have proper legends and it should be clear what we are looking at.
-4. find any 25 misclassified images for L1 and L2 models.
+4. Find any 25 misclassified images for L1 and L2 models.
 You MUST show the actual and predicted class names.

 ### File Description